 Step 7.
 Label All The Sections

 Remove fabric and staples gradually.
-And to reupholster a chair, label every section with chalk so that you can recognize how it will be when putting on the new fabric.
+To reupholster a chair, label every section with chalk so that you can recognize how it will be when putting on the new fabric.

 Step 8.
 Open The Ply-Grip Carefully